-A minimum grade of C- is required in all Christian Studies and Global Studies courses for Global Studies majors to receive credit.
+- A minimum grade of C- is required in all Christian Studies and Global Studies courses for Global Studies majors to receive credit. - Global Studies majors may not participate in the graduation ceremony if they have not completed MI 499 and the languages requirement.